Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 Other properties of valine:

-4. Helps to correct the balance of amino acids in the body (for example, in case of drug addiction).
+4. Helps correct the balance of amino acids in the body (for example, in case of drug addiction).

 6. Important for regulating nitrogen concentration in the body.